fcbg-platforms/meg-wiki/doc/index.rst

 ---------------

-The MEG can be booked on `Campus Biotech Calpendo <calpendo_>`_ through the researcher individual account used for all FCBG facilities equipment.
+The MEG can be booked on `Campus Biotech Calpendo <calpendo_>`_ through the researcher individual account used for all FCBG platforms equipment.
 Only approved projects can book the MEG.
-Please contact the facility team if you need access to `Calpendo`_.
+Please contact the platform team if you need access to `Calpendo`_.